1.9 Mathematical Induction

 2. The Method of Mathematical Induction

-The technique consists of three steps:
+The technique consists of three distinct steps:

 - Basis Step: Show that the statement is true for $n=1$ (or the first possible value).